IFRS 17 and Solvency II

 - The nature and extent of risks that companies are exposed to as a result of issuing insurance contracts.

-Phase II (starting in 2020) will introduce additional requirements regarding calculation and disclosure of various financial measures.
+IFRS 17 (starting in 2023) will introduce additional requirements regarding calculation and disclosure of various financial measures.

 The goal is to ensure “high quality, understandable, enforceable and globally accepted financial reporting standards based upon clearly articulated principles” to improve transparency and comparability of insurers’ financial statements, regardless of sector, geography or products.